darkmat13r/android-3dmodel-renderer/readme.md

 ## Usage (Under Development)

-1. **Load a Model:** (Currently loaded from assets folder) Put 3d model in assets folder.
-Update the path in ModelImporter.
+1. **Load a Model:** (Currently loaded from assets folder) Put 3d model in assets folder. update the path in ModelImporter.

 2. **View Controls:**
     - ~~**rotate:** Use one finger to rotate the model.~~